xlfdll/BarefootMediaTranscriber/README.md

 BarefootMediaTranscriber /transcribe <MediaFileName> [<ModelType>]
 - Transcribe media file

-BarefootMediaTranscriber /download <ModelType>
+BarefootMediaTranscriber /download [<ModelType>]
 - Download model file to current directory

 = Notes =

 - Output will be saved to current directory as SRT subtitle file
-- If media file is a video, the first track will be used
+- If media file is a video, the first audio track will be used
 - The following model types are available: tiny[.en], base[.en], small[.en], medium[.en], large
-- When transcribing, the default model type is small.en if not specified
+  The default model type is small.en if not specified
 ```

 ## Development Prerequisites